ERAU-VEX-Robotics/coding-resources/git_policies.md

 For non-robot repositories, release numbers should follow the [Semantic Versioning](https://semver.org) specification.

+This repository is an exception to that structure.
+As changes will be made sparingly (once the documents have reached a stable state) maintaining more than one branch is significantly overkill.

 ## Commit Naming

 Commit names should follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Scope tags should be used liberally in order to specify where changes were made.